-In conclusion, the roofing activities do generate VOC emissions which is expected.
-Depending on the wind direction, VOCs may be incidentally introduced into the indoor air, but at levels less than what was detected during the monitoring, which is considered the source.
-TVOC concentrations identified in the interior were nondetectable or considerably low.
+In conclusion, roofing activities do generate VOC emissions which is expected.
+Depending on the work procedures and wind direction, VOCs may be incidentally introduced into the indoor air.

 KCI will continue to actively monitor for VOCs every Monday, Wednesday, and Friday that school is in session and will report findings daily to MCPS.